mr2much/webdev/practice/profile-card-component-main/README-template.md

     hsl(185, 75%, 39%);
 ```

 Positioning the image to look like the one in the example was a lot trickier than I thought, and despite my best efforts, I had to do some googling to see how it was done.
 At first I was trying to do some ``position: relative`` to set it relative to its parent container, as if trying to position the image between two divs, but then I realized that there was no other div in the first place.
 In the end, what I found didn't work because of the layout on the HTML, so I added another div, set the image as its background, and then another div with the information.
-Then it was only a matter of making the div with the image round, adding a bit of negative marging on the top, and then setting the image to occupy 100% of the space inside of the div.
+Then it was only a matter of making the div with the image round, adding a bit of negative marging on the top with half of the image's height, and then setting the image to occupy 100% of the space inside of the div.
 Here is the HTML:

 ```html
 <!-- This is inside of a parent .card container -->